mawinkler/playground-one/docs/scenarios/testlab/testlab-cs.md

   - Who can contribute to the PoC for the implementation of the Trend products?
 In the beginning, I think it will probably be Apex One and Apex Server.
   - Who can potentially help with some Windows Domain stuff?

+## Current Limitations

+- Adaptions in the configuration for multiple Windows clients with different AMIs needed.

 ## Review the Active Directory

 After applying the network the Active Directory will build itself automatically.
 It consists out of two machines both based on Windows Server 2022: